robwillup/retros/README.md

 rosy cp Game.md
 ```

-The ROM will be added to the corresponding folder in RetroPie based on
+The ROM file will be added to the corresponding folder in RetroPie based on
-the ROM file extension, in the case above `/genesis`.
+the ROM file extension, in the case above `megadrive`.

 Adding all ROM files in a directory: